arelate/theo/README.md

 ### Retina mode for Windows installations on macOS

-theo provides `mod-prefix-retina` command to set Retina (high DPI).
+theo provides `mod-prefix-retina` command to set Retina mode.
 See more information [here](https://gitlab.winehq.org/wine/wine/-/wikis/Commands/winecfg#screen-resolution-dpi-setting).
 To revert this change use the command with a `revert` flag, e.g.:

 `theo mod-prefix-retina <gog-game-id> -revert`